koaning/brent/readme.md

 p(A, B, C, D, E, F, G) = p(A|E) p(B|A) p(C|A,B) p(D|A,B,E) p(E) p(F|C,G) p(G)
 ```

+Brent is a small, but fun, tool that makes it easy to explore causal graphical modelling and do-calculus.

 ## inference plots

 ![](images/dag2.svg)